iranjan09/ECEN-602/MP2/README.md

 ## Introduction

 This project extends the functionality of Assignment 1 by implementing a Simple Broadcast Chat Protocol (SBCP) chat service consisting of a server and a client.
-The server manages a global chat session, allowing clients to join, leave, view members, send and receive messages, and detect idle clients.
-The assignment also includes bonus features such as IPV6 support and new message types (ACK, NAK, ONLINE, and OFFLINE).
+The server manages a global chat session, allowing clients to join, leave, and send and receive messages.
+The assignment also includes bonus features such as IPV6 suppor, new message types (ACK, NAK, ONLINE, and OFFLINE) and and detect idle clients.

 ## Team Members